adambard/learnxinyminutes-docs/openmp.html.markdown

     - ["Cillian Smith", "https://github.com/smithc36-tcd"]
 ---

-# OpenMP (Open Multi-Processing)

 **OpenMP** is a library used for parallel programming on shared-memory machines.
 OpenMP is allows you to use simple high-level constructs for parallelism, while hiding the details keeping it easy to use and quick to write.
 OpenMP is supported my C, C++, and Fortran.

 ## Structure

 Generally an openMP program will use the following structure.

 - **Master**: Start a Master thread, which will be used to set up the environment and initialize variables

-- **Slave**: Slave threads are created for sections of code which are marked by a special
-directive, these are the threads which will run the parallel sections.
+- **Slave**: Slave threads are created for sections of code which are marked by a special directive, these are the threads which will run the parallel sections.

 Each thread will have its own ID which can be obtained using the function `omp_get_thread_num()`, but there will be more on that later.

 ```
           __________ Slave